John A. Carter (Virginia politician): Career

 In 1850, Loudoun County voters elected Carter to the Virginia Constitutional Convention of 1850, as one of their three delegates.
-Despite his Tidewater ancestry, he spoke in favor of universal white manhood suffrage and allowing the western Virginia counties a majority in the House of Delegates.
+Despite his Tidewater ancestry, he spoke in favor of universal white manhood suffrage and for allowing western Virginia counties a majority in the House of Delegates.

-Carter was then elected to the state Senate in 1859, serving part of a single term before the American Civil War.
+Carter was then elected to the state Senate in 1859, serving part of that single term before the American Civil War.